Academic Learning or Occupational Skills? Discussing a Dichotomy

-The issue's editors, Sandy Baum and Michael McPherson, will speak at an event in Cambridge that will be webcast live before the discussion in New York.
+The issue’s editors, Sandy Baum and Michael McPherson, spoke at an event in Cambridge that was webcast live before the discussion in New York.

-Baum and McPherson will discuss the importance of attending to quality and note that it's woefully absent in most public policy discussions of higher education.
-As they write in the introduction, "Paying for college and even getting a credential ultimately will not mean much unless college students have high-quality educational experiences that add real value for them in their careers and in their civic and personal lives."
+Baum and McPherson discussed the importance of attending to quality and noted that it’s woefully absent in most public policy discussions of higher education.
+As they write in the introduction, “Paying for college and even getting a credential ultimately will not mean much unless college students have high-quality educational experiences that add real value for them in their careers and in their civic and personal lives.”

 New York Discussion

-Following the conclusion of the webcast on teaching, learning, and the larger educational environment, Thomas Bailey and Clive Belfield will lead an in-person discussion.
+Following the conclusion of the webcast on teaching, learning, and the larger educational environment, Thomas Bailey and Clive Belfield led an in-person discussion.

 Bailey and Belfield contributed the essay “The False Dichotomy between Academic Learning & Occupational Skills” to the Fall 2019 issue of Dædalus.
 In their essay, they compare academic and vocational program goals with a focus primarily on community college students and argue that a separation of tracks presents a false dichotomy.
 In the essay and at this conversation, the authors suggest educational paths are accumulations of general education followed by terminal work-related education, which they label the Gen-Tech framework.
 The conversation at Teachers College was an opportunity to discuss the Gen-Tech framework and its implications for students and schools.